Clustered planarity testing revisited: Strong Hanani--Tutte for two-clustered graphs

 After the modifications, $G''[A]$ is drawn in the outer face of $G''[B]$ and vice-versa.
 In the resulting embedding we delete all the vertices $v_C$ and contract the edges between the pairs of vertices $v', v''$ that were obtained by vertex-splits.

 Thus, we obtain an embedding of $G'$ in which for every component $X_i$ of $G'[A]\cup G'[B]$, all vertices of $G'-X_i$ are drawn in the outer face of $X_i$.
-Now we insert the removed parts of $G$ back to $G'$, by copying the corresponding parts of the embeddedings $\mathcal{D}(X_i)$ defined in the beginning of the proof.
+Now we insert the removed parts of $G$ back to $G'$, by copying the corresponding parts of the embeddings $\mathcal{D}(X_i)$ defined in the beginning of the proof.
 This is possible since we are placing the removed parts of $X_i$ inside faces bounded by simple cycles of $X_i$.
 Hence, we obtain an embedding of $G$ in which for every component $X$ of $G[A]\cup G[B]$, all vertices of $G-X$ are drawn in the outer face of $X$.
-Finally, we contract each component of $G[A]\cup G[B]$ to a point and apply Lemma~\ref{lemma:WeakBipartiteClusterHT}.
+Thus, Lemma~\ref{lemma:twoClusters} applies and that concludes the proof.